Aleksandr Osatkin-Vladimirsky

-He was expelled from the Central Committee of the Communist Party of Belarussia of the USSR by a resolution of the plenum of the Central Committee held on July 3 and 4, 1937.
+He was expelled from the Central Committee of the Communist Party of Byelorussia of the USSR by a resolution of the plenum of the Central Committee held on July 3 and 4, 1937.
 The next day, July 5, he was arrested.
 Osatkin-Vladimirsky was shot on September 2 of that year.
 20 years later, in 1957, he was posthumously rehabilitated.